matthewhenderson15/songs/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+# Project Overview

+This is an application that was built to learn more about integrating React with Redux.
+The objective of this app is to render a list of songs, and upon selection of a song, the details of that song are displayed.
+The list of songs that is used is static and contained within the song reducer of the index.js file of the reducer folder.

+## Features

-### Deployment
+### React Components

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-The purpose of this app is to learn about integrating React with Redux.

-The app uses functional components, and state is stored using Redux.
+- App
+- SongList - used to display a formatted list of songs

 Components
 - App